meco-group/mit-impact-2024/index.md

 ### Registration

-Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation at this [registration link](https://forms.office.com/e/uEVeKAjS2k).
+Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation.
+Use the following button to register:

+<a href="https://forms.office.com/e/uEVeKAjS2k" type="button" class="btn btn-primary d-lg-inline-block my-lg-0" target="_blank">Click here to register to the workshop</a>

 **Your registration will be completed only after you receive a confirmation email from the organizers.**